 Buying a new home is probably the single biggest decision most of us make.
 It can be a lot of fun, but it can be challenging too.
 When you're moving, this is especially true, since you may have a short time within which to purchase.
-Also, if you're moving to another city or moving to another country, there is planning and research involved as well.
+If you're moving to another city or moving to another country, there is planning and research involved as well.
 It is often wiser to rent first when moving overseas.

-Or, it could be that you are trying to buy at a time when prices are in your favor.
+It could be that you are trying to buy at a time when prices are in your favor.
 Even then, do some planning, and ask some questions.
 It may be wiser to rent.
 Use a rent or buy calculator to help you determine if renting first makes more sense for you.

-So the big question is: Should you wait till you've saved enough for a downpayment on your new home, or find some way to come up with the money - perhaps borrow at a higher rate to finance your down payment?
+So, should you wait till you've saved enough for a downpayment on your new home, or find some way to come up with the money - perhaps borrow at a higher rate to finance your down payment?
 To help you decide, here are some of the advantages and disadvantages of each decision.

 Advantages to Borrowing for Your Down-Payment

 - You can stop paying rent sooner and get into a home faster - less money sunk into a rental.
 Pay off your mortgage instead of someone else's.

 - You can buy at a time before house prices rise beyond what you can afford.
 You can take advantage of the housing slump, and you can probably afford more house for your money.

 - You will start paying off your home earlier.
 It can lead to substantial savings in the long run.